santi1s/Big-Data/Big-Data/Technical-Troubleshooting.md

 <span style="color:#DF0101;text-decoration: underline;font-weight: bold; ">Write a Statement</span>
 </center>

 Using the answers from your **5 W Questions** in the section above, write a 1-3 sentence summary of your issue.
 This statement should be brief as possible, but describe the entire issue.
+Focus on what **is** the problem as well as what **is not** the problem.

+For example, only one user is affected by this issue and other users are not seeing a problem.
+This issue only occurs intermittently and is not consistant.

 Either send this summary to your customer, or discuss it with them on a call to make sure that your understanding of the problem is complete and correct.